sierisimo/publications/TheFunctionChangedMyMind/README-en.md

 }
 ```

-This is not bad but is a caveat of having Kotlin extension functions and… well, if is only to make things readable, we are not making too much progress, we only removed 1 line of code from our original block of code.
+This is not bad but is a caveat of having Kotlin extension functions and… well, if it is only to make things readable, we are not making too much progress: we only removed 1 line of code from our original block of code.
 What can save us from actually having this on the bytecode and still adding readability to our codebase?

 ## INLINE